openstack-archive/astara/doc/source/state_machine.rst

 :CREATE_VM: Makes a new VM instance.
 :CHECKBOOT: Check if a new VM instance has been booted and initially configured.
 :CONFIG: Configures the VM and its services.
-:STOP: Terminates a running VM.
+:STOP_VM: Terminates a running VM.
 :EXIT: Processing stops.

 ACT(ion) Variable